miukimiu/eui/wiki/creating-components-manually.md

 #### Stay consistent
 - When using text should it display actual strings or comments?
-- Don't use `this.` Write the snippet like you're writing a **Function Component**.
-Give descriptive function and state names.
+- Don't use `this.` Write the snippet like a **Function Component** with descriptive function and state names.

 ``` js
 <EuiPopover